XM Satellite Radio: Technology

 On June 7, 2005, Space Systems/Loral announced that it had been awarded a contract for XM-5.
 XM-5 was to feature two large, unfurlable antennas.
 Sirius' Radiosat 5, also to be built by Loral, was slated to have a similar single large antenna.

-In American and Canadian metropolitan areas, XM and its Canadian licensee "Canadian Satellite Radio" (CSR) and operating as Sirius XM Canada, owned and operated a network of approximately 900 terrestrial repeater stations, meant to compensate for satellite signal blockage by buildings, tunnels, and bridges.
+In American and Canadian metropolitan areas, XM and its Canadian licensee "Canadian Satellite Radio" (CSR) and operating as SiriusXM Canada, owned and operated a network of approximately 900 terrestrial repeater stations, meant to compensate for satellite signal blockage by buildings, tunnels, and bridges.
 In the United States, XM owned and operated approximately 800 repeater sites, covering 60 markets; in Canada, CSR was installing approximately 80 to 100 repeaters that were planned to be owned and operated by CSR in the 16 largest Canadian cities.
 The actual number of repeater sites varies as the signal is regularly tested and monitored for optimal performance.
 The actual number of sites in the United States has dropped from the original 1,000 installed when the service first launched in 2001.
 The repeaters transmit in the same frequency band as the satellites.
 A typical city contains 20 or more terrestrial stations.
 Typically, the receiver owner is unaware when a terrestrial station is being used, unless he or she checks antenna information from the receiver being used.
 Due to a FCC filing in October 2006, the latest list of XM's US terrestrial repeater network was made available to the public.

 The XM signal used 12.5 MHz of the S band: 2332.5 to 2345.0 MHz.
 XM provided 128 kilobits per second of its bandwidth to OnStar Corporation for use with XM-enabled GM vehicles, regardless of whether their owners are XM subscribers.
 American Honda also retained the right to some of the company's bandwidth to transmit messages to Acura vehicles via a service known as AcuraLink.

 XM NavTraffic, an optional service, transmitted coded traffic information directly to vehicle navigation systems using TMC technology.